 Now Jenny on the other hand…

 Little Rikuto loves Jenny, the native English speaking guest/presenter on the show.
 Whenever she does her pronunciation practice and we see a close up of her face that fills my 37″ telly, Rikuto, who isn’t even one year old yet, let’s out a little snigger of appreciation and starts drooling.
-It’s possible he’s trying to practice his English, but I suspect he’s truly happy to see Jenny after watching Kebo and Motch for so long…If you have a comment, find me on Twitter at @longcountdown.
+It’s possible he’s trying to practice his English, but I suspect he’s truly happy to see Jenny after watching Kebo and Motch for so long…If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!